Zero Trust Application Security: How To Implement

 An increasingly blurred perimeter characterizes the enterprise network infrastructure, which is becoming more complex.

-As a result, the Zero Trust Architecture (ZTA) emerged as a natural evolution of security architectures and security thinking.
+As a result, the Zero Trust Architecture (ZTA) emerged as a natural evolution of security architectures and thinking.

 What is Zero Trust Security